sotiriosmoustogiannis/windBnb/README.md

 # WindBnb

-Create a small version of Airbnb - Windbnb with given data.
+Create a small version of Airbnb - Windbnb with given data on React.

 * User story: You can see a list of properties/stays:-